tanishxmehta/neurix/README.md

 ## Contributing

-Neurix is still under development.
 Suggestions, bug reports, and pull requests are welcome.

 > Note: This README reflects the current state of the project and will be updated as new features are added.